 Aughton Settlers in United States in the 20th Century

-- Ida Aughton, aged 30, who emigrated to the United States from Southport, in 1900
+- Ida Aughton, aged 30, who immigrated to the United States from Southport, in 1900

 - William Aughton, aged 32, who settled in America from Southport, in 1900

-- Elvy Aughton, aged 44, who emigrated to America from Southport, in 1903
+- Elvy Aughton, aged 44, who immigrated to America from Southport, in 1903

 - John Aughton, aged 42, who settled in America from Southport, in 1903

 - Stanley Aughton, aged 1, who landed in America from Southampton, England, in 1909

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)